needle-mirror/com.unity.sentis/Documentation~/models-concept.md

 To get a model that's compatible with Sentis, you can do one of the following:

-- Train a model using a framework like TensorFlow, PyTorch, or Keras.
-Then, [export it in ONNX format](export-convert-onnx.md).
+- Train a model using a framework like TensorFlow, PyTorch, or Keras, and subsequently [export it in ONNX format](export-convert-onnx.md).
 - Download a trained model file and [convert to ONNX format](export-convert-onnx.md).
 Refer to the [ONNXXMLTools](https://github.com/onnx/onnxmltools) Python package for more information.
 - Download a trained model that's already in ONNX format, such as those available in the [ONNX Model Zoo](https://github.com/onnx/models).
 Refer to [supported models](supported-models.md) for more resources.